How long is the program?

 Is the Ph.D. program accredited?

-Our Clinical Science program is accredited by the American Psychological Association (APA) and Psychological Clinical Science Accreditation System (PCSAS).
-These are not applicable to the other five research areas of our program.
+Our Clinical Science program is accredited by the Psychological Clinical Science Accreditation System (PCSAS).
+This is not applicable to the other five research areas of our program.

 If I have earned a Master’s degree in psychology before I begin the graduate program, may I enter with advanced standing?